Near Morton in Cochran County, Texas — The American South (West South Central)

 Marker series.
 This marker is included in the Buffalo Soldiers marker series.

 Other nearby markers.
-At least 5 other markers are within 13 miles of Morton Memorial Cemetery (within shouting distance of this marker); Cochran County (approx. 1.3 miles away); Enochs Cemetery (approx. 8.8 miles away); La Pista de Vida Agua (approx. 11.6 miles away); Former Whiteface Motel (approx. 13 miles away).
+At least 5 other markers are within 13 miles of this marker, measured as the crow flies.
+Morton Memorial Cemetery (within shouting distance of this marker); Cochran County (approx. 1.3 miles away); Enochs Cemetery (approx. 8.8 miles away); La Pista de Vida Agua (approx. 11.6 miles away); Former Whiteface Motel (approx. 13 miles away).

 Related marker.
 Click here for another marker that is related to this marker.